Updated: Dec 29, 2021

 A good editor must learn the author's vision, see the strengths of the work, and sort out its weaknesses.
-Sadly, some editors are super-critical.
-But in truth, some author's are super-sensitive.
+Without question, some editors are super-critical.
+But in truth, some authors are super-sensitive.

 As your editor, I will offer honest feedback and constructive advice.
 In the manuscript assessment and developmental edit, those are crucial editorial responsibilities.
 You, the author, might not always like what I'm suggesting.
 We will disagree at times, I guarantee it.
 Professional disagreements are a good thing.